-5.2 Predictions
+5.2.
+Predictions

 Since participants are tested after a fixed number (128) of training trials, this experiment cannot observe learning curves.
-Instead, each participant's performance is observed at a single point along their individual learning curve.
+Instead, each participant's performance is observed at a single point along his or her individual learning curve.
 However, it is clear from the simulations in Section 4.2 that no matter where that point is, GMECCS predicts generalization performance to follow the order I > III, IV > II, V > VI.
-Rule-based models which successfully capture the classic SHJ order predict I > II > III, IV, V > VI.
+Rule-based models which successfully capture the classic SHJ order predict I > III > III, IV, V > VI.
 The relative difficulty of Types II and IV is therefore critical (Kurtz et al., 2013; Love, 2002).

-Better performance on Both Same Segment or Both Same Genus patterns than on others would be a sign that participants were influenced by the internal structure of the stimulus, contrary to the assumption of GMECCS, RULEX, the Configural Cue Model - and indeed of all of the models considered in this paper - that stimulus features are interchangeable.
+Better performance on Both Same Segment or Both Same Genus patterns than on others would be a sign that participants were influenced by the internal structure of the stimulus, contrary to the assumption of GMECCS, RULEX, the Configural Cue Model-and indeed of all of the models considered in this paper-that stimulus features are interchangeable.
 Since the use or non-use of internal structure is orthogonal to the question of global model architecture, the relevant test of GMECCS is its fit to the data once the effects of internal structure have been removed.

-5.3 Results
+5.3.
+Results

-Fig 9 shows the mean proportion of correct responses for each subject.
+Fig. 9 shows the mean proportion of correct responses for each subject.
 Each plotting symbol represents one participant.
 The vertical axis is proportion of correct (i.e., pattern-conforming) responses.
 Numerical values are shown in Table 5.
-The performance means decrease in the order I > IV > III > V
+The performance means decrease in the order I > IV > III > V > II > VI (excluding the same-segment and same-genus Type II cases).
+This differs from the classic SHJ order I > II > III, IV > VI, but matches the I > III, IV > II, V > VI order predicted by GMECCS.